 Here’s a quick guide to how it works.

 What is Time Off In Lieu?

-Time Off In Lieu is when someone works overtime, but instead of being paid extra for their efforts, they’re granted an annual leave allowance for another time ('in lieu' means ‘in place of’).
+Time Off In Lieu is when someone works overtime, but instead of getting paid overtime for their efforts, you give them a bit more annual leave allowance for another time ('in lieu' means ‘in place of’).

 So if things are busy and the business needs all hands on deck, the boss might say, “If you work a half-day on Saturday I’ll give it back in TOIL”.

-If the employee hasn’t got anything on that Saturday, they might be happy to pitch in to help out, knowing they’ll bank a half-day of leave which they can use later in the year.
+If they don't have anything on that Saturday, they might be happy to pitch in to help out, knowing they’ll bank a half-day of leave which they can use later in the year.